atsb/freelarn/README.md

 # History #
 FreeLarn is a direct descendent of the original Larn, that has been mostly (approx 91%) rewritten into C++17 with many additions and features that many now consider a variant.

+Initially Development stopped in March 2018 due to the negativity expressed by some people about my changes.
+I genuinely missed working on it and enjoy playing it, so I picked it back up.

 # Contributing #
 Feel free to raise Issues or PR's if you have something to add/fix.